GaloisInc/grease/doc/overrides.md

 conventions described above.

-An address override takes the register struct (e.g., `X86Regs`) as an input and returns `Unit`.
-When control reaches the address in question, the override will be passed the current contents of the registers.
+An address override takes the register struct (e.g., `X86Regs`) as an input and also returns it.
+When control reaches the address in question, the override will be passed the current contents of the registers, and may return modified registers.

 Address overrides are subject to a few limitations: